Smart-ID-Card/Dual-DID/docs/dual-did-method.md

 ## Security Considerations

-- Verifiable Credentials contain the holder's DID for non-repudiation
+- Verifiable Credentials contain the holder's DID for non-repudiation.
 - The entities managing their private key need to keep it in a secure area such as a Secure Element (SE) and a Hardware Security Module (HSM).

 ## Privacy Considerations